rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/about-the-workshop/Labsetup_mk.md

 Check out the IP address of the provisioned server and ssh to it.
 If you need help to configure client from Mac or Putty client to this server, please check the **[link](https://github.com/oracle/learning-library/blob/master/common/labs/generate-ssh-key/generate-ssh-keys.md)** if you need help.

+The default user is "opc" and accessed by ssh private key.
+It does not have a password.

 <img src="../images/createName.png" style="zoom:80%;" />